asbiin/laravel-webauthn-example/README.md

     touch database/database.sqlite
     ```

-* Then you need to point you webserver to the `public` directory.
+* Then run lyou need to point you webserver to the `public` directory.
 Follow instructions on the [Laravel documentation](https://laravel.com/docs/5.8/installation#configuration).
-Be aware WebAuthn will only works on HTTPS mode, so you will need to set your webserver with https.
+* Be aware WebAuthn protocol only works on HTTPS mode, so you will need to set your webserver with https.

 # Usage